Original Date AnnouncedOctober 21, 2020

 On November 2, 2020, four immigration advocacy groups filed suit in the Northern District of California, raising INA, APA, HSA/FVRA, and constitutional arguments.
 See Pangea Legal Services v.
 DHS, 3:20-cv-07221 (N. D. Cal., Nov.
 2, 2020).
 On November 19, 2020, District Judge Susan Illston granted the plaintiffs' motion for a TRO, enjoining the rule from going into effect as scheduled on November 20.
 On November 24, Judge Illston converted the TRO into a preliminary injunction.

 **Litigation is listed for informational purposes and is not comprehensive.
 For the current status of legal challenges, check other sources.**

 This notice made known the Biden administration's proposal to modify or rescind the Trump-era policy identified in this entry.

-DHS and DOJ issued a Uniform Regulatory Agenda notice announcing their proposal to modify or rescind regulatory changes promulgated in three final rules, including the policy identified in this entry, consistent with Executive Order 14010.View Document
+DHS and DOJ issued a Unified Regulatory Agenda notice announcing their proposal to modify or rescind regulatory changes promulgated in two final rules, including the policy identified in this entry, consistent with Executive Order 14010.View Document

 Current StatusNot in effect

 Most Recent ActionAction: Under Study Bars to Asylum Eligibility and Related Procedures